 John BarterBoard Member and Member of the Audit Committee

-Barter joined as a director on our board and a member of the Audit Committee since January 3, 2017.
-His distinguished career included 20 years at AlliedSignal, now part of Honeywell, where he held leadership roles, including the company’s chief financial officer and chief executive officer for the $6 billion automotive division.
-Barter currently serves on the Board of Directors for DHI Group, QTS Realty Trust, and the Medical University of South Carolina Foundation.
+John Barter joined as a director on our board and as a member of the Audit Committee on Jan.
+3, 2017.
+His career included 20 years at AlliedSignal, now part of Honeywell, where he held leadership roles, including the company’s chief financial officer and chief executive officer for the $6 billion automotive division.
+Barter currently serves on the board of directors for DHI Group, QTS Realty Trust and the Medical University of South Carolina Foundation.

 Lynn A. DugleChief Executive Officer and Board Member

-Kerko has served as a director on our board and as a member of the Nominating/Corporate Governance Committee since Feb.
+David M. Kerko has served as a director on our board and as a member of the Nominating/Corporate Governance Committee since Feb.
 26, 2015.
 He was a director of TASC from 2009 until February 2015, and previously was an executive of KKR, which he joined in 1998.
 A former member of the Technology industry team within KKR’s Private Equity platform, Kerko was actively involved in KKR’s investments in Borden, Toys ‘R’ Us, TASC, NXP (formerly Philips Semiconductor), Savant and Sonos.
-He also serves on the board of directors of Aceco, Savant and Sonos.
+He also serves on the board of directors of Aceco, and Savant and Sonos.
 Prior to joining KKR, Kerko was with Gleacher NatWest Inc., where he was involved in a broad range of merger and acquisition transactions and financing work.
-He holds a B.S. and a B.S.E., summa cum laude, from the University of Pennsylvania.
+He holds a Bachelor of Science and a Bachelor of Science Engineering, summa cum laude, from the University of Pennsylvania.

-Marino has served as a director and co-chairman of our board and as a member of the Compensation Committee since Feb.
-26, 2015.
-He was a director of TASC from 2010 to February 2015 and served as chairman of the TASC board since 2011.
-Since 1999, Marino has been working as a private consultant for government and industry on defense and intelligence issues in addition to serving on several boards, including the boards of Thetus Corporation and Quality Technology Services, the proxy boards for Inmarsat Government and DRS Technologies Inc., and (as chair) the proxy boards for BEI Precision and QinetiQ North America.
-Marino has held senior executive positions with Fire Arms Training Systems, E-Systems Inc. and Lockheed Martin Corporation, and for more than 16 years has served in a number of senior positions at the Central Intelligence Agency.
+Peter A. Marino has served as a director, co-chairman of our board and as a member of the Compensation Committee since Feb.
+26, 2015, and as a member of our Nominating/Corporate Governance Committee since March of 2016.
+He was a director of TASC from 2010 to February 2015, and served as chairman of the TASC board since 2011.
+Since 1999, Marino has been working as a private consultant for government and industry on defense and intelligence issues in addition to serving on several boards, including the boards of Quality Technology Services, IDSS and Catapult Consultants, the proxy boards for Inmarsat Government and DRS Technologies Inc., and (as chair) the proxy boards for BEI Precision and QinetiQ North America.
+Marino has held senior executive positions with Fire Arms Training Systems, E-Systems Inc. and Lockheed Martin Corporation.
+For over16 years, he has served in a number of senior positions at the Central Intelligence Agency.

-Pines has served as a director on our board and as a member of both the Audit Committee and the Nominating/Corporate Governance Committee since 2012.
+Darryll J. Pines has served as a director on our board and as a member of both the Audit Committee and the Nominating/Corporate Governance Committee since 2012.
 Pines is dean of the Clark School of Engineering at the University of Maryland, where he is Farvardin Professor of Aerospace Engineering.
-Prior to becoming dean of the Clark School of Engineering, Pines served as chair of the Department of Aerospace Engineering from 2006 through 2009, and as a professor and assistant professor in the Clark School of Engineering from 1995 through 2003.
+Prior to becoming dean of the Clark School of Engineering, Pines served as chair of the Department of Aerospace Engineering at the University of Maryland from 2006 through 2009, and as a professor and assistant professor in the Clark School of Engineering from 1995 through 2003.
 From 2003 through 2006, Pines also served as program manager of the Tactical Technology Office and Defense Sciences Office for DARPA.
 He currently serves as a member of the board of directors of Aurora Flight Services, which he joined in 2014.
-Pines received a Bachelor of Science in mechanical engineering from the University of California at Berkeley, and a Master of Science and Ph.D. in mechanical engineering from the Massachusetts Institute of Technology.
+Pines received a Bachelor of Science in mechanical engineering from the University of California at Berkeley, and a Master of Science and doctorate degree in mechanical engineering from the Massachusetts Institute of Technology.

-Ream has served as a director on our board and as chair of the Audit Committee since 2012, and served as a member of the Compensation Committee from 2012 to February 2015.
+Charles S. Ream has served as a director on our board and as chair of the Audit Committee since 2012.
+He served as a member of the Compensation Committee from 2012 to February 2015.
 Until his retirement in 2006, Ream was executive vice president and chief financial officer of Anteon International Corporation, an international information technology firm.
-Prior to joining Anteon International Corporation in 2003, Ream was senior vice president and chief financial officer of Newport News Shipbuilding Inc. from 2000 through 2001, served as senior vice president of Finance of Raytheon Systems Company from 1998 through 2000, and served as chief financial officer of Hughes Aircraft Company from 1994 through 1997, prior to which he was a partner at Deloitte & Touche LLP.
-Ream also serves as Audit Committee chairman of Truvan Health Analytics Inc., a portfolio company of Veritas Capital, and has served as a director of AeroFlex Holdings Corp., Allied Defense Group Inc., Vencore Inc., Vangent Inc., Stanley Inc., DynCorp International Inc. and Stewart & Stevenson Services Inc. Ream received a Bachelor of Science in accounting from the University of Arizona and a Master of Accounting from the University of Arizona.
-Ream is a certified public accountant (inactive).
+Prior to joining Anteon International Corporation in 2003, Ream was senior vice president and CFO of Newport News Shipbuilding Inc. from 2000 through 2001, and also served as senior vice president of finance of Raytheon Systems Company from 1998 through 2000.
+Ream previously served as CFO of Hughes Aircraft Company from 1994 through 1997, prior to which he was a partner at Deloitte & Touche LLP.
+Ream also previously served as Audit Committee chairman of Truvan Health Analytics Inc., a portfolio company of Veritas Capital, and as a director of AeroFlex Holdings Corp., Allied Defense Group Inc., Vencore Inc., Vangent Inc., Stanley Inc., DynCorp International Inc. and Stewart & Stevenson Services Inc. Ream received a Bachelor of Science in accounting from the University of Arizona and a Master of Accounting from the University of Arizona.
+Ream is a Certified Public Accountant (inactive).

-Savner has served as a director on our board since 2012, and as co-chairman of our board since February 2015.
-From 2012 until February 2015, Savner was chair of the Nominating/Corporate Governance Committee.
+David A. Savner has served as a director on our board since 2012, as co-chairman of our board since February 2015, as a member of our Compensation Committee since February 2015, and as a member of our Audit Committee since March 2016.
+From 2012 until February 2015, Savner was chair of our Nominating/Corporate Governance Committee.
 Savner is a partner with the law firm of Jenner & Block LLP and a member of its Corporate Practice.
-Savner previously was senior vice president, general counsel and secretary at General Dynamics, an aerospace and defense company, from 1999 to 2009, prior to which he first became a partner at Jenner & Block and was chair of its Corporate Practice.
+From 1999 to 2009, Savner was senior vice president and general counsel and secretary of General Dynamics, an aerospace and defense company.
+Prior to joining General Dynamics, Savner was a partner at Jenner & Block and was chair of its Corporate Practice.
 Savner received a Bachelor of Arts from Northwestern University and a Juris Doctor from Northwestern University School of Law.

-William G. TobinBoard Member and as chair of the Compensation Committee and Member of the Audit Committee.
+William G. TobinBoard Member and Chair of the Compensation Committee and Member of the Nominating/Corporate Governance Committee